rabbitmq/rabbitmq-oauth2-tutorial/use-cases/azure.md

 ## Verify RabbitMQ Management UI access

 Go to RabbitMQ Management UI `https://localhost:15671`.
-Depending on your browser, ignore the security warnings (raised by the fact that we are using a self-signed certificate) to proceed.
+Depending on your browser, ignore the security warnings (raised by the fact that you are using a self-signed certificate) to proceed.

 Once on the RabbitMQ Management UI page, click on the **Click here to log in** button, authenticate with your **Azure AD user**.
 The first time, you are likely going to have to give your